Become a Homicide Detective: Step-by-Step Career Guide

 Research the requirements to become a homicide detective.
 Learn about the job description and duties, and read the step-by-step process to start a career in homicide investigation.

 Homicide detectives investigate and solve murder cases.
 They interview witnesses, compile evidence, interrogate suspects, and follow leads.
-Their goal is to arrest and convict killers.
+Their goal is to arrest killers and help to get them convicted.
 Most homicide detectives work for police at the local level, although some work for state or federal government.

 The job of a homicide detective, as with other roles in law enforcement, comes with the risk of personal injury or death.
 Confrontation is common.
 Homicide detectives must be comfortable and skilled with guns.
 They often deal with crime scenes, which can be brutal to witness.
 Much of a homicide detective's time is spent investigating in the field, although some time is spent in an office setting to write reports.
 There can be great reward in being able to help people as a member of a police force.